Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Energy Band and Spectral Shape Corrections

 We define the source-specific spectral correction by

-which is simply the multiplicative correction to the K-correction.
-Within each energy band the distribution of $k$, shown in Figure \ref{fig:kcorr}, is well approximated by a log-normal distribution.
+which is simply the multiplicative correction to the band correction.
+Within each energy band, the distribution of $k$, shown in Figures \ref{fig:kcorr} and \ref{fig:kcorra_2FGL}, is well approximated by a log-normal distribution.
 The parameters of the distributions are relatively independent of the particular value of $F_{\rm min}$ employed.
-However, among bands the distributions vary substantially.
-In the characterization of the properties of the $k$ distributions we have excluded outliers, which we define as objects with spectral corrections located more than three standard deviations from the mean.
-This has the effect of reducing the width of the distributions and biasing our estimated corrections to the EGRB anisotropy spectrum towards lower values, making it a conservative assumption.
+However, among bands, the distributions vary substantially.
+In the characterization of the properties of the $k$ distributions, we have excluded outliers, which we define as objects with spectral corrections located more than three standard deviations from the mean.
+This has the effect of reducing the width of the distributions and biasing our estimated corrections to the EGRB anisotropy spectrum toward lower values, making it a conservative assumption.